issyugk3/issyugk3.github.io/content/authors/admin/_index.md

     awarder: 15th China College Students' Service Outsourcing Innovation and Entrepreneurship Competition
     icon: 2ndprize
     summary: |
       Secured the Second Prize in the enterprise proposition category at a national-level competition.
 Our project focused on "A32 Challenge: Intelligent Annotation and Enhancement Simulator for Image Data Based on Large Models."
-I was responsible for software development using PyQt.
-Optimized the software with threads system.
+      <br>I was responsible for software development using PyQt, Pytorch and Opencv for python.

 ---